 As the Carolina Hurricanes, the highest they ever picked was second in 2003 when they got Eric Staal.
 Nothing against Marc Andre-Fleury, but that is a de facto first-overall pick and so they make this list on a technicality.
+(Ed. note: The Hurricanes had another second-overall pick in 2018, selecting right winger Andrei Svechnikov.)
 As the Whalers, they took Sylvain Turgeon second overall in 1983, Ron Francis fourth in 1981 and Chris Pronger second in 1993.
 Like when they picked Staal, both Francis and Pronger are essentially first-overall picks anyways.

 One final note: The Whalers/Hurricanes franchise has been in existence since 1979 and are the third oldest team to have never picked first in the draft.